Skip to main content

 To make it easy, here’s a comprehensive message you can send to your app builder, combining all the key points:

-“Please add a chatbot to the app that can answer questions and make changes to the generated profile image based on user requests.
-Place the chatbot icon in the bottom right corner of the screen, using the attached circular logo for its appearance.
-The chatbot should be triggered only when the user clicks the ‘Make changes in photo using AI Chatbot’ button.”
+“Please add a Chat Assistant to the app that can answer questions and make changes to the generated profile image based on user requests.
+Place the Chat Assistant icon in the bottom right corner of the screen, using the attached circular logo for its appearance.
+The Chat Assistant should be triggered only when the user clicks the ‘Make changes in photo using AI Chat Assistant’ button.”

-By following these steps and including clear examples, you’ll ensure your app builder understands exactly how to implement a useful, branded, and user-friendly chatbot that enhances your app’s functionality and user satisfaction.
+By following these steps and including clear examples, you’ll ensure your app builder understands exactly how to implement a useful, branded, and user-friendly Chat Assistant that enhances your app’s functionality and user satisfaction.